Encompass 2020 highlights: Reflecting on another year of growth and success

 The good news kept on coming as, soon after that, we unveiled our first ever Advisory Council, including former Chief Risk Officer (CRO) at Macquarie Group, Stephen Allen, founder of IHS Markit, Kevin Gould, and former CEO of Axolotl Corp, Raymond W. Scott.

-Our Advisory Council provides high-level insight into current and future trends that will affect our customers, and provide an invaluable source of practical knowledge that we will utilise for the good of product development and overall experience.
+Our Advisory Council provides high-level insight into current and future trends that will affect our customers, and provide an invaluable source of practical knowledge that we will utilize for the good of product development and overall experience.